 Physical Therapist Assistant Program

-As a physical therapist assistant, you will work under the direction and supervision of licensed physical therapists (PT) to help people of all ages address a variety of health issues and medical diagnoses.
-Your understanding of kinesiology and biology will inform how you use exercise and movement to help your patients reduce pain and gain mobility, with the ultimate goal of restoring optimal function.
+As a physical therapist assistant, you will work under the direction and supervision of licensed physical therapists (PT) to help people of all ages address various health issues and medical diagnoses.
+Your understanding of kinesiology and biology will inform how you use exercise and movement to help your patients reduce pain and gain mobility.
+The ultimate goal is to restore optimal function.
 Successful PTAs have exceptional communication skills and enjoy working with people of all ages and abilities.
-ECC’s program teaches you how to move your patients safely, operate treatment and mobility equipment, problem-solve effectively, and work collaboratively with other members of a healthcare team.
+ECC’s program teaches you how to move your patients safely, operate treatment and mobility equipment, problem-solve effectively, and work collaboratively with other healthcare team members.

 Physical Therapist Assistant Program Accreditation

-The Physical Therapist Assistant Program at Elgin Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE); 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com ; website: capteonline.org.
-If needing to contact the program/institution directly, please call the Health Professions Office 847-214-7289.
+The Physical Therapist Assistant Program at Elgin Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE); 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: Commission on Accreditation in Physical Therapy Education.
+If needing to contact the program/institution directly, please call the PTA Program Office at 847-214-7289 or email firstname.lastname@example.org

 Physical Therapist Assistant Program Curriculum